 Human Capital Management

-Anna directs the Human Capital Management program at NYU SPS and is interested in how technologies like the metaverse, VR, AR, and web 3.0 will transform the workplace as these technologies will be students’ reality.
-She believes it’s important to not only provide students with an immersive experience in the metaverse, but also the skills to think critically about its potential implications on ethics, human interaction, and critical thinking.
+Anna directs the Human Capital Management program at NYU SPS and is interested in how emerging technologies like VR, AR, and web 3.0 will transform the workplace.
+She believes it’s important to not only provide students with an immersive experience in emerging technologies, but also the skills to think critically about its potential implications on ethics, human interaction, and critical thinking.

 "Technologies like the metaverse, virtual reality, and augmented reality, in a hybrid remote workplace, are going to transform how people work.
 What are the implications going to be?
 How will it generate different modalities for working?
 What will be the role of HR and human capital and people management in the use of these types of technologies?"